 Third party processors will be required to return or delete personal data after the engagement ends, and may not appoint sub-processors without approval (Article 21).

 Article 31 of DSL confirms the requirement laid down in Article 37 of the CSL for CIIOs to store ‘important data’ locally.
-Rules for exports of ‘important data’ by non-CIIOs will be formulated by the CSA and other authorities of the State Council at a later date.
+Rules for exports of ‘important data’ by non-CIIOs will be formulated by the CAC and other authorities of the State Council at a later date.

 The DSL does not, however, define ‘important data’.
 Article 21 of the DSL states only that regional and sectoral regulators will be tasked with formulating specific catalogues of ‘important data’ for their respective sectors in line with a yet-to-be-developed national classification system - “based on the importance of data in economic and social development and the degree of harm that would be caused by its destruction, divulgence, illegal acquisition or utilisation, or being tampered with, to national security, the public interest or the lawful rights and interests of individuals and organisations”.